-Forgotten Followers from Broken to Bold is a historical fiction bringing hope and healing.
+Elaine Ricker Kelly moved from the financial business to author empowering women.
+Forgotten Followers from Broken to Bold is a biblical fiction bringing hope and healing.
 The Sword: A fun way to engage in healthy debate on what the Bible says about a woman's role.